Emergency Room Billing Services in Colorado

 Every CO payer has specific rules for emergency room claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Emergency Room Claims
+Anthem Blue Cross Blue Shield of Colorado Emergency Room Claims

-Health First Colorado routes emergency room patients through 3 managed care plans: Colorado Access, Rocky Mountain Health Plans, Denver Health.
+Health First Colorado (the state's Medicaid program brand) routes emergency room patients through 6 managed care plans: Colorado Access (Regional Accountable Entity), Rocky Mountain Health Plans (RMHP, a UnitedHealthcare subsidiary), Northeast Health Partners (RAE), and 3 more.
 Each MCO has its own emergency room authorization and billing rules that we manage.

-Novitas Solutions processes Medicare emergency room claims in Colorado with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around critical care time to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare emergency room claims in Colorado with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around critical care time to prevent medical necessity denials.

 Denial Prevention for Colorado Emergency Room